cekit/cekit/docs/caching.rst

 Caching an artifact manually
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
-Cekit supports caching an artifact manually.
-This is very use full if you need to introduce non-public artifact to a Cekit.
+CEKit supports caching an artifact manually.
+This is very use full if you need to introduce non-public artifact to a CEKit.
 To cache an artifact you need to specify path to the artifact on filesystem or its URL and one of the supported hashes (md5, sha256, sha512).

 *Example*: Specifying an artifact via path: